a9s Elasticsearch for PCF

 The following table provides version and version-support information about a9s Elasticsearch for PCF:

-Note: This is a major release.
-Upgrades from a9s Elasticsearch for PCF v1.x are not supported.
+Note: Upgrades from a9s Elasticsearch for PCF v1.x are not supported.
 If you previously installed a9s Elasticsearch for PCF v1.x, uninstall it and install the latest version.

 To install and use a9s Elasticsearch for PCF, you must install the following products and tiles:

-- Pivotal Application Service (formerly Elastic Runtime) v1.12 or later
+- Pivotal Application Service (formerly Elastic Runtime) v2.1.x or later

 For more information, see Installing and Configuring a9s Elasticsearch for PCF.

 a9s Elasticsearch for PCF is an automation toolset for Open Source Elasticsearch.
 The entire anynines team can help your team get started and be successful.
 Technical support, including a service level agreement, is available with a commercial license.

 If your company has specific Elasticsearch administration policies or configuration best practices, the anynines team is happy to incorporate them, if applicable.
 Third-party Elasticsearch support organizations are also welcome to assist.